rkashyap621/MBD-Longitudinal_Vehicle_Model/README.md

 ![Model 2 Scope Result](https://i.postimg.cc/7hf3RGLK/Model2-Simulation-Result.png)

 ### MODEL-3: Longitudinal Vehicle Model with Reusable Subsystem Masks for each Resistive Force from Custom Simulink Library
-Though the subsystems were able to help me improve my **InitFcn m-script**, promote and expose the simulation parameters into subsystem masks, and maintain consistent simulation result, still the subsystems were unprotected from unintentional and accidental modifications.
-This refactored model aimed to add protection to the masked subsystems so that it can be safely reused with protection against accidental modifications by others.

-In order to achieve this I moved all the masked subsystems into a custom Simulink library and locked the links to the blocks in the library as shown below.
+Although the masked subsystems helped simplify the InitFcn m-script, expose simulation parameters through subsystem masks, and maintain consistent simulation results, the subsystems were still directly editable inside the model.
+To improve reusability and reduce accidental modifications, I moved the masked force components into a custom Simulink library and used locked linked library blocks in the main model.

 ![Opposing Forces Lib](https://i.postimg.cc/Dw5gpTvB/Opposing-Forces-Lib.png)

-This library file is available in **'library/'** folder in this repository.
+This library file is available in **'libraries/'** folder in this repository.

 To know more about lock links functionality in Simulink library, [Click Here](https://in.mathworks.com/help/releases/R2025b/simulink/ug/lock-links-to-library.html)